hackclub/camp/cohort_3/curriculum/workshops/messenger/readme.md

 ## Analyzing Code

 Take this code and put it into your own cloud9 projects so you can tinker with it.
-Create a new file for each code block below:
+Create a new file for each code block below.
+I'm still making the videos for these so I'll keep you posted!

 `index.html`
 ```html